Architectural and Interior Photography Cameras and Lenses do I use.

 Tilt-Shift (TS) Lenses for Architecture Photography

-Canon is rumored to release a new 17 Tilt Shift for RF in 2023/2024
+The Laowa 20mm f/4 Zero-D Shift is a budget-friendly option worth considering.
+Additionally, Canon is rumored to release a new 17 Tilt Shift lens for RF in 2026.

 Lenses for Architecture and Interior Photography

-The Sphere has a bump and it does not get covered by a sunlight hood, meaning you might have flares more easily that you need to block with a screen or hand if possible, so for an outdoor shoot, you must have this in mind.
+Canon 17 TSE: Great for photographing small spaces and high-rise buildings when you can’t go backward and capture the whole building.
+It’s always been my second go-to lens.
+The only disadvantage is its front element, which is not flat like other lenses.
+The sphere has a bump and it does not get covered by a sunlight hood, meaning you might have flares more easily that you need to block with a screen or hand if possible.

 Camera Remote and Client Review

-To capture the images from my camera and to be able to present them to the client via “producer monitor” and also to control the production I use Cam Ranger and iPad Pro 12″
+To capture the images from my camera and to be able to present them to the client via “producer monitor” and also to control the production, I use Cam Ranger II and iPad Pro 11″.
+The Cam Ranger allows me to photograph from my mobile phone, iPad, or computer for many different scenarios.

 Photographing on my mobile is used for light painting or when I need to run between the camera and the lighting.